 "label has no real basis or legal credibility".
 Distinguished

 the legality of the PMOI's designation and declared that it was

 without merit.
 (International Conference of Jurists, Paris, 10 November,

 2004) This view was confirmed by Lord Slynn of Hadley, the former

 judge at the European Court of Justice, and a world authority on

 European law, who explained to us in the meeting in Strasbourg that

 the PMOI is a legitimate political resistance movement.
 The recent

 commitment by the UK, France and Germany to the Iranian regime,

 that if the mullahs would accept a temporary limit to their nuclear

-program, the EU would keep the PMOI on the
+program, the EU would keep the PMOI on the terrorist list, confirms

-In this context, as members of the European Parliament, we have a duty
+this context, as members of the European Parliament, we have a duty

 to contribute to the formulation of a correct policy on one of the

 most important issues that the EU is facing in its foreign and security

 policy.
 We are also duty bound to make sure the Community's laws

 are respected by our own governments and not violated for ulterior

 political considerations.
-Finally, we have a moral duty to
+Finally, we have a moral duty to make

 Iranian Resistance, which represents the aspirations of the Iranian